-Comments submitted via the Committee website
+Practice 16: Comments Submitted via the Committee Website

-- 16.1 Concerns and comments provided via online surveys on the Committee website, will be provided verbatim to the Committee Chair or Vice-Chair, who will identify any profanity and replace all letters, after the first letter, of the profane word with asterisks.
+- 16.1 Concerns and comments provided via an online survey-on the Committee website, will be provided verbatim to the Committee Chair or Vice-Chair, who will identify any profanity and replace all letters, after the first letter, of the profane word with asterisks.
 Also, the Committee will make reasonable efforts, as determined by the Chair, to redact references to matters considered confidential in contract or federal or state law (e.g., names of minors, names of vulnerable adults, ethics investigations, etc.). - 16.2 Means of publication and transmission of information contained in comments submitted via the Committee website may be as follows:

-Note: When an agency is currently under study, concerns and comments constituents provide via online surveys on the Committee website, will be provided to all House Members and the public, via publication on the website, at the time the survey is over or once a month.
+Note: When an agency is currently under study, concerns and comments constituents provide via an online survey on the Committee website, will be provided to all House Members and the public, via periodic publication on the website.

 When an agency is not currently under study, concerns and comments constituents provide via online surveys on the Committee website, generally will not be provided to all House Members and the public until such time as the agency is under study.
-Once the agency is under study, the provisions of 10.4.6 shall apply.